2nd Friday Norman Art Walk is a free celebration of arts & creativity held monthly starting at 6 p.m. in the Walker Arts District of Downtown Norman.

 UPCOMING DATES:

-The Depot (200 S. Jones) will be hosting the opening reception for Extant: Indigenous Visions: an all indigenous artist showcase featuring Kristin Gentry, Tom Farris and Marwin Begaye in the North room.
+The Depot (200 S. Jones) will be hosting the closing reception for Extant: Indigenous Visions: an all indigenous artist showcase featuring Kristin Gentry, Tom Farris and Marwin Begaye in the North room.

-Legally Brewed (123 W. Main) welcomes Billy Hensley and his work to their taproom through early July.
-Hensley brings modern Chickasaw culture and artwork into the mainstream by creating paintings that incorporate native Chickasaw culture, history and the tradition of the Chickasaw people with unique techniques.
+Legally Brewed (123 W. Main) features Billy Hensley in the taproom.
+A Chickasaw artist that incorporates history and tradition of the Chickasaw people in to his work.
+Hensley works mainly with acrylic paint, often using a variety of textures and striping techniques to create his beautiful works of art.
+Billy brings modern Chickasaw culture and artwork into the mainstream by creating paintings that incorporate native Chickasaw culture, history and the tradition of the Chickasaw people with unique techniques.

-MAINSITE Contemporary Art (122 E. Main) celebrates the opening of Biophilia, a group exhibition that conjures nature with artists and scientists Hannah Harper, Jennifer Larsen, Grace Potter, Lauren Rosenfelt and Nick Czaplewski, PhD.
+MAINSITE Contemporary Art (122 E. Main) celebrates Biophilia, a group exhibition that conjures nature with artists and scientists Hannah Harper, Jennifer Larsen, Grace Potter, Lauren Rosenfelt and Nick Czaplewski, PhD, with an artists reception in the middle of its run through July.
 Curated by Haley Prestifilippo, the artwork considers the frameworks through which we all interpret nature and is further explored with a series of events on top of the exhibition itself, including a plein air sketch session, poetry workshop, open mic, nature walk and more.
 It's all free and made possible through the support from Norman Arts Council, Pioneer Library System and Factory Obscura.

 For all receptions, PLS will be on hand with activities in the theme of the exhibition for the whole family to enjoy.
 MAINSITE also hosts the opening of Love, Bianca, featuring illustrations by Bianca Barbaro in the Library Gallery.